youssefhamza80/ConnectedVehicles/README.md

 ## Deployment On Public Clouds
-It is highly recommended to deploy all services on public cloud to leverage to leverage the great scalability and availability provided by global privders such as Amazon AWS, Microsoft Azure, and Google Cloud Platform.
+It is highly recommended to deploy all services on public cloud to leverage the great scalability and availability provided by global privders such as Amazon AWS, Microsoft Azure, and Google Cloud Platform.

-As a proof of concept, I have deployed the configuration server as a dockarizedimage on AWS Elastic Beanstalk.
+As a proof of concept, I have deployed the configuration server as a dockarized image on AWS Elastic Beanstalk.
 With just simple parameters and configurations, application has been deployed successfully on the AWS cloud with many useful and powerful features, such as:
 - Load balancer "ELB" has been allocated automatically.
 - Auto scaling group has been defined automatically.
 - Security group has been defined automatically.